To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Schedule New Student Orientation (where you’ll also schedule your first semester of classes)

-If you did not set up your computing account to check your admission status, you can also use the steps below to take care of this task.
+If you have not set up your computing account, use the steps below to take care of this task.
 If you already have a computing account, you can follow the prompts to create your IU email account.

 Enroll in the Passphrase Self-Service Reset System.
-If you forget your passphrase, this tool will enable you to reset it yourself without having to visit a UITS Support Center walk-in location in person.
+If you forget your passphrase, this tool will let you reset it yourself without having to visit a UITS Support Center location in person.

 What to do if you have forgotten your ID or other information

 Forgot your 10-digit university ID number?
 If you are an ACP student, use the Information Recovery Form.
-All other students should first try the Student Self-Service University Lookup Form.
+All other students should go to their IU Portal.
+You'll find it under your Application Details section.
 If you still need assistance, please email the Office of Admissions at admissions@indiana.edu.
 (In order to help you, we will request additional information.)

-Please note that if you have ever previously been enrolled in or participated in a program at any IU campus and were given a 10-digit university ID number and username, you will use the same ID number and username to access your IU computing account (or use the steps above to set up your computing account if you have not already done so).
+Please note that if you have previously been enrolled in or participated in a program at any IU campus and were given a 10-digit university ID number and username, you will use the same university ID number and username to access (or set up) your IU computing account.

 Most undergraduates are required to live on campus their first year, which is good news because it’s the best way to plug into a community of people and start making friends.
 (There are some exceptions to this requirement.)

-The housing contract and application form are typically available on the RPS website in February for the upcoming fall semester.
-Your housing preferences will be given priority based on the date your application is received.
+The housing contract and application form are typically available on the IU Housing website in February for the upcoming fall semester.
+Assignments will be processed by groups and not individual application dates.

-If you have a preference for a specific learning community, neighborhood, roommate, or room type, you need to indicate this on the housing contract and application form.
+If you have a preference for a specific learning community, neighborhood, roommate, or room type, you need to indicate this on the housing application.

-If you would like a specific roommate, you each should request the other as roommate and list your housing preferences in identical order.
+If you would like a specific roommate, you each should request the other as roommate, list your housing preferences in identical order, and submit your housing applications during the same priority window.

 The application fee